Travel to the UK during Covid-19: What you need to know before you go - KVIA

 Theaters, museums and galleries are permitted to reopened.

-Travel within Wales is permitted, as is travel abroad under the traffic light system.
+Travel within Wales and the rest of the UK is permitted, as is travel abroad under the traffic light system.

+Wales is currently at what the country classifies as Covid alert level one.

+The country will complete the move to level one on July 17, from which point up to six people can meet indoors in private homes or holiday accommodation.

 - Scotland